Skip to content

 Pennies minted in 2024 (57% of all coins)

-According to the U.S. Mint's 2024 Annual Report, the federal government loses money producing pennies — nearly four times their face value.
-This has continued for 19 consecutive years.
+According to the U.S. Mint's FY 2024 Annual Report, the federal government lost money producing pennies — each cost nearly four times its face value.
+FY 2024 was the 19th consecutive year of losses, and production ended in November 2025.

-Meanwhile, over a dozen countries have successfully eliminated their lowest-denomination coins with minimal economic disruption and no measurable inflation impact.
+More than a dozen countries had already eliminated their lowest-denomination coins with minimal economic disruption and no measurable inflation impact.

 Economic Impact